J-CF-Leung/Study_Vault/Physics/Theoretical physics/Special Relativity.md

 - Introduce the _current 4-vector_ $\vec{J}$:
 	- The _timelike_ component $J^0=\rho$ is the _charge density_
 	- The _spacelike_ component $J^i=\bm{J}$, the _current density_
+	- Comes from the fact that _total charge in a region is Lorentz invariant_
 - The 4-vector is _divergenceless_, giving the _continuity equation_:
 $$\partial_\mu J^\mu=0$$